microsoft/pxt/docs/defining-blocks.md

 * **Anything that snaps together will be tried by the user**: your runtime should deal with invalid input with graceful degradation rather than abrupt crashes.
 Some users will try to snap anything together - get ready for it.
 * **OO is cumbersome** in blocks: we recommend using a C-like APIs -- just function -- rather than OO classes.
 It maps better to blocks.
 * **Keep the number of blocks small**: there's only so much space in the toolbox.
-Be specific about each API you want to see in Blocks.
+Be specific about each API you want to see in blocks.